-Our tradition has its roots in what is now called Gardnerian Wicca which had simply been called “the Wicca” or “the Old Religion.”
+Our tradition has its roots in what is now called Gardnerian Wicca which had simply been called “the Wicca.”
 The term “Alexandrian” is generally viewed by the Initiates of this tradition as a reference to its founder, Alex Sanders, and to the Great Library of Alexandria which was the centre of occult knowledge in the ancient world.
-Alex Sanders was initiated into Wicca in the early 1960s and was also well known as a Ceremonial Magician.
-According to the accounts given by his former wife, Maxine Sanders, he was a member of at least two covens prior to marrying Maxine and founding the Alexandrian “London Coven” from which many modern Alexandrians descend.
+Alex Sanders was initiated into Wicca in the early 1960s and was also well known as a ceremonial magician.
+According to the accounts given by his former wife, Maxine Sanders, he was a member of at least two covens prior to marrying Maxine and founding the Alexandrian “London Coven.”

 Traditionally, we work with and honour the indigenous Gods of Europe, primarily focusing on the Lady of the Moon and her Consort, the Horned One.
-Our Gods are not jealous and Initiates of the Alexandrian Tradition may work with other deities on a personal or group basis as well.
+Initiates of the Alexandrian Tradition may also work with other deities on a personal or group basis.
 We aim for a personal connection with and understanding of deity, ancestors and the rhythms and tides of nature.
 We know the power of magic and use both traditional and experimental techniques to achieve our goals.

 Wicca is very different from other religions in that it has no laity.
 Every Initiate of our tradition is a trained Priest or Priestess of our Gods.
 Some of our clergy are very active in their local Pagan communities conducting Handfastings, other life rites and public Sabbat festivals.
 Others are called to work away from public life and focus inwardly on their covens and personal callings.